mojzu/sso/docs/ark_auth/04_changelog_0.4.0.md

 **Added**

-- Added standard metrics to Prometheus integration.
+- Added some process metrics to Prometheus integration.